What does turmeric do?

 What are the health benefits of turmeric?

-Turmeric has been heralded for its health properties in traditional Ayurvedic medicine, which originated in India, for thousands of years.
-Today, Western studies into the effects of curcumin are beginning to back this up.
+Turmeric has been heralded for its health properties in traditional ayurvedic medicine, which originated in India, for thousands of years.
+Today, clinical studies into the effects of curcumin are beginning to back this up.